Taliesin268/rimes-compendium/content/Bestiary/The Titans/Wildfire.md

 ## 📜 Description

 Titan Wildfire is a colossal, powerful entity tied closely — if not directly — to the spread of the [[Silver Canopy]].
-Though not yet encountered by the rest of the adventuring party, [[The Soul Vessel]] has prior history with this being.
-Wildfire trapped the Soul Vessel in a cocoon, and remains a key objective for [[The Soul Vessel]]'s ongoing mission.
+Though not yet encountered by the rest of the adventuring party, [[Allies, NPCs, & Special Creatures/The Party/The Soul Vessel/index|The Soul Vessel]] has prior history with this being.
+Wildfire trapped the Soul Vessel in a cocoon, and remains a key objective for [[Allies, NPCs, & Special Creatures/The Party/The Soul Vessel/index|The Soul Vessel]]'s ongoing mission.

 It bears notable visual and behavioral similarities to the [[Emberachnid|Emberachnids]].